creamakerspace/website/content/english/_index.md

   enable: true
   title: "About Us"
   description: "**Create & Care**."
-  content: "Crea aspires to provide a world class space for collaborating and creating, for inspiring and incubating, for empowering and elevating.
+  content: "We aspire to provide a world class space for collaborating and creating, for inspiring and incubating, for empowering and elevating.
 We believe that everybody in our neighborhood should have access to the knowledge, tools, and people required to literally *make* their dreams come true.
   "
   image: "images/woodwork-2.jpg"